All immigrant visa applicants must complete and file DS-260 online.

 - an invoice number.

-Once your sponsor is notified that their I-130 application has been received by the National Visa Center, it is time for you to complete Forms DS-260 and DS-261.
+Once your sponsor is notified that their I-130 application has been received by the National Visa Center, it is time for you to complete Form DS-260.

-Both DS-260 and DS-261 are online forms, meaning they must be completed and submitted online through the National Visa Center’s website here: https://ceac.state.gov/IV/Login.aspx
+DS-260 is an online form that must be completed and submitted online through the National Visa Center’s website here: https://ceac.state.gov/IV/Login.aspx

 On the NVC website, you will be asked to enter your case number located on the notice received by your sponsor.